Doomsday Prepping? If you are looking for a way to prepare for Doomsday – you have come to the wrong site.

 Moral of the story: Don’t Assume.
 Use the resources that are available.

 Disasters fall into one of the following categories: Natural Disasters and Man-Made Disasters.

 - Winter Storms

 As we progress through these sections, we will learn:

 - How these disasters are formed – the Mechanics.
 “Know Your Enemy.”

 - The most likely geographical areas that a specific disaster will happen.

 - What are the dangers associated with these disasters.

 - Steps you can take to protect yourself from these disasters.

-These modules will be followed by additional modules and lessons which will discuss: Addressing the Essentials of Survival, Tools for Survival, and other modules that will round out the information that you will need to put an effective Disaster Plan together to protect your family.
+These modules will be followed by additional sections which will discuss: Addressing the Essentials of Survival, Tools for Survival, and other modules that will round out the information that you will need to put an effective Disaster Plan together to protect your family.